 The Sonoma tree vole can be found in northwestern California and south through Sonoma county.
 They can be found around forests, gulches, meadows, and fields.
 They have reddish-gray fur with black tips.
 They have a white belly and a black tail with reddish hair.

 They eat the bark of young coniferous trees and needles and strip the fir needles to eat only the outside.
-They exist primarily on fir needles and eat up to 2,400 needles a day.
+They exist primarily on fir needles and eat up to 2,400 hands a day.

 They use the debris from the needles to construct their nest.
 Their nests have a central and small chamber, which they use for excretion.